AbRahman-ra/study-laravel-with-me/notes/02-php-oop-namespaces-and-psr4-autoload-quick-start.md

 - `setName`, `changePassword` & `createBlaBla` are all methods inside the `Person` class. so we return `$this` to allow reusing the instance again in different methods
 - Properties must have an access , while methods don't (their default is set to `public`)
-- Properties values are either null or a primitive data;, to use non-primitive data we can define the variables inside the constructor function
+- Properties values are either null or a primitive data, to use non-primitive data we can define the variables inside the constructor function
 - We can't use `$this` keyword with static method.
 We use `self` instead.
 Also, we use the `$` for property names associated with self
   - We put the `$` after the `self` to distinguish between the static property and the constant
-  - The difference between `static` property and `const` property is that I can change the `static` value but I can't change the `const` value (both are class members not instance members)
+  - The difference between `static` property and `const` property is that I can change the `static` value but I can't change the `const` value (both are class members not instance members, i.e. static)
 - To access static properties we can do this using two ways
   - `ClassName::propertyName`
   - `$instance::$propertyName` (if any of both handsides is static, we directly use the scope resolution), this approach is rare in use